FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/README_LINUX_USERS.md

 ## Security Notes

-- FortuvaBot requires internet access to interact with the Solana blockchain
+- FortuvaEngine requires internet access to interact with the Solana blockchain
 - Your wallet private keys are stored locally and encrypted
 - Always verify you're running the official version from the official repository